What To Do About Leaf Drop

 Houseplants drop leaves for many reasons, but most are related to one of the following mishaps in care or growing conditions.
+Some troubleshooting may be required, but read the most common reasons your plant may be losing its leaves.

 Water: either too much or too little watering, getting on a consistent schedule with your plants is important.